Mobilizing greater business action to address WASH challenges in the workplace, in communities where workers live, and across supply chains

 - Access resources that that support the business case for WASH investments and assess your company’s WASH impact areas.

-- WASH4Work Resources: Forthcoming WASH4Work Business Case document.
+- WASH4Work Resource: Forthcoming WASH4Work Business Case document.
 Current resources including Exploring the Business Case for Sanitation and the Guidance for Companies on Respecting the Human Rights to Water and Sanitation to understand companies’ impact areas.

 - Ensure all employees have access to clean drinking water, safe sanitation, and appropriate hygiene in the workplace.